Technology RFPs & Bidding: What to Know

 Create a Consistent Process for Finding New Technology RFPs

 There are thousands of potentially transformative technology RFPs available to grow your business.
 But, you need to know where to look.
 And just as importantly, you need to develop a consistent process that keeps the stream of bidding opportunities flowing.
 By doing so, you can eventually narrow your focus.
-You can also apply only to the most relevant and strategic RFPs for your business.
+You can also make a conscious effort to apply to only the most relevant and strategic RFPs for your business.

 Curated RFP databases compile thousands of opportunities online into a centralized location.
 It takes time to efficiently browse these databases.
 However, there are many tools and search filters you can use to make the search process less arduous.